kovidgoyal/kitty/docs/conf.rst

 .. highlight:: conf

-|kitty| is highly customizable, everything from keyboard shortcuts, to painting
+|kitty| is highly customizable, everything from keyboard shortcuts, to
-frames-per-second.
+rendering frames-per-second.
 See below for an overview of all customization possibilities.

 You can open the config file within kitty by pressing :sc:`edit_config_file`.
+You can reload the config file within kitty by pressing :sc:`reload_config_file`.
 You can also display the current configuration by pressing the :sc:`debug_config` key.

 .. _confloc: